Particular/docs.particular.net/servicecontrol/monitoring-instances/installation/creating-config-file.md

 ## Usage Reporting

-These settings are available on ServiceControl version 5.4 or higher.

 ### Monitoring/ServiceControlThroughputDataQueue

+Version: 5.4.0+

 The queue on which throughput data is received by ServiceControl error instance.
-This setting must match the equivalent [`LicensingComponent/ServiceControlThroughputDataQueue`](/servicecontrol/creating-config-file.md#usage-reporting-licensingcomponentservicecontrolthroughputdataqueue) setting on the ServiceControl error instance.
+This setting must match the equivalent [`LicensingComponent/ServiceControlThroughputDataQueue`](/servicecontrol/creating-config-file.md#usage-reporting-when-using-servicecontrol-licensingcomponentservicecontrolthroughputdataqueue) setting on the ServiceControl error instance.

 In most instances these settings do not need to be modified.